learn-tdd-in/learntdd.in/react-native/index.md

  }
 ```

-NOTE ABOUT "Description":  "Failed to type string 'New message', because keyboard was not shown on screen.",

 Rerun the tests.
 The error has changed!
 You might have gotten one of two errors:

 If you got the error "Failed to type string 'New message', because keyboard was not shown on screen" then that isn't a problem with your code; the simulator just wasn't set up to show the on-screen keyboard.
 To fix this, within the simulator press command-K to show the keyboard.
 Then rerun the test.